Carlos Strandberg: Malmö FF

 On 9 August 2017, Club Brugge agreed a fee in the excess of €1 million with Swedish champions Malmö FF for Strandberg who was set for a medical the same day ahead of a permanent move with a contract until 2021.
 Later that afternoon Strandberg was unveiled as a Malmö FF player.
 Strandberg scored a goal in the game against IFK Norrköping that won Malmö FF the 2017 Allsvenskan title.

 Al-Hazem

 On 30 August 2019, Al-Hazem signed Strandberg for one season from Malmö FF.

 Loan to Abha

 On 18 October 2020, Abha signed Strandberg for one season from Al-Hazem.

 Al-Sailiya

 Strandberg played for Qatari side Al-Sailiya in the 2022–23 season, where he helped the club win the Qatari Stars Cup by scoring a goal in their thrilling 5–4 victory over Al-Wakrah in the final.

 Hatayspor

 On 5 July 2023, he signed with Hatayspor.
 In the 2023–24 season, he emerged as the joint-top scorer for his club with eight goals along with Fisayo Dele-Bashiru, including a crucial goal on the final matchday in a 2–0 win over Rizespor, securing his club's survival in the top tier.

+Qingdao Hainiu

+On 3 February 2026, Strandberg transferred to Chinese Super League club Qingdao Hainiu.